-- 4.4 Alongside this we are reviewing our frontline social work teams to explore different ways of working to allow social workers to spend more time with children and families.
-The changes resulting from these reviews have been shown in other authorities to allow a different mix in the social care workforce and potentially a reduction in the numbers of fully qualified staff we will need in the future and thereby reducing our vacancy gap and reliance on agency workers. - 4.5 Some early research conducted through EELGA indicates that our salary ranges for experienced social workers may have fallen slightly compared to regional comparators.
-We will complete the review of market pay rates and provide any recommendations if required. - 4.6 In September, we will be re-launching the Norfolk Social Work Academy across Childrens and Adults to lead the professional development of social workers (and occupational therapists) within the context of integrated services, and provide ongoing learning opportunities and development pathways for all Norfolk County Council social workers/occupational therapists to support our recruitment offer, promote development, improve practice and showcase our professions in Norfolk. - 4.7 The opportunities presented through the new Social worker apprenticeship will be exploited and will form part of our workforce planning / service design.
+- 3.4 Alongside this we are reviewing our frontline social work teams to explore different ways of working to allow social workers to spend more time with children and families.
+The changes resulting from these reviews have been shown in other authorities to allow a different mix in the social care workforce and potentially a reduction in the numbers of fully qualified staff we will need in the future and thereby reducing our vacancy gap and reliance on agency workers. - 3.5 Some early research conducted through EELGA indicates that our salary ranges for experienced social workers may have fallen slightly compared to regional comparators.
+We will complete the review of market pay rates and provide any recommendations if required. - 3.6 In the autumn, we will be re-launching the Norfolk Social Work Academy across Childrens and Adults to lead the professional development of social workers (and occupational therapists) within the context of integrated services, and provide ongoing learning opportunities and development pathways for all Norfolk County Council social workers (and other social care staff) /occupational therapists to support our recruitment offer, promote development, improve practice and showcase our professions in Norfolk. - 3.7 The opportunities presented through the new Social Worker apprenticeship will be exploited and will form part of our workforce planning / service design.

-5. Finance
+4. Finance

-- 5.1 We currently we have some AGREED commitments over establishment on our staffing budget and the intention is to address these through successful demand management which should, over time, reduce the number of qualified staff we need in the model. - 5.2 We will be transforming the model to return the staffing spend to the current base establishment and budget. - 5.3 We also have a significant current reliance on agency workers cost of circa £1.7m representing an opportunity to drive down costs by designing a new model which does not require this level of agency resource.
+- 4.1 We currently we have some AGREED commitments over establishment on our staffing budget and the intention is to address these through successful demand management which should, over time, reduce the number of qualified staff we need in the model. - 4.2 We will be transforming the model to return the staffing spend to the current base establishment and budget. - 4.3 We still have a significant current reliance on agency workers however with our recruitment plans and plans for a new model we have an opportunity to drive down these costs as we reduce our reliance on agency staff.

-6. Issues, risks and innovation
+5. Issues, risks and innovation

-Failure to recruit, motivate and retain social workers impacts on quality of service as clearly identified through national and local inspection regimes and reporting.

-The delivery of a clear workforce plan, accurate workforce data and monthly performance reporting on progress will provide a clear route for improvement

-Providing appropriate development support to enable newly qualified social workers to train with appropriate workloads and supervision requires an appropriate ratio of experienced to new social workers.
+- 5.1 Failure to recruit, motivate and retain social workers impacts on quality of service as clearly identified through national and local inspection regimes and reporting. - 5.2 The delivery of a clear workforce plan, accurate workforce data and monthly performance reporting on progress will provide a clear route for improvement. - 5.3 Providing appropriate development support to enable newly qualified social workers to train with appropriate workloads and supervision requires an appropriate ratio of experienced to new social workers.

-7. Background
+6. Background